pjain9696/image_captions_generator/README.md

 ### 1.3.
 Why use attention ?

 Attention in literal English means directing focus at something or taking greater notice.
 In Deep Learning, attention mechanism lives off the same concept where a model pays higher focus on certain factors while processing the data.
 Attention in an encoder-decoder model is in charge of managing and quantifying the dependence that the decoder has on the encoder.
+See [[6]](#6-bahdanau-attention) for more details on Bahdanau Attention.

 ## 2. How to use this repository